saezlab/liana-py/README.md

 We welcome suggestions, ideas, and contributions!
 Please use do not hesitate to contact us, or use the issues or the [LIANA+ Development project](https://github.com/orgs/saezlab/projects/16) to make suggestions.

-## Tutorials
+## Vignettes
-A set of extensive tutorials can be found in the [LIANA+ documentation](https://liana-py.readthedocs.io/en/latest/).
+A set of extensive vignettes can be found in the [LIANA+ documentation](https://liana-py.readthedocs.io/en/latest/).

 ## API
 For further information please check LIANA's [API documentation](https://liana-py.readthedocs.io/en/latest/api.html).